 Click Here to download the District of Columbia Emergency Financial Assistance (EFA) Application

 Additional EFA Application Forms

 Persons living with HIV who are experiencing homelessness, unstable housing, foreclosure, poor housing conditions, or other housing related problems can be referred to the Housing Counseling Service’s Metropolitan Housing Assistance Program (MHAP) for housing services.
 MHAP staff will assist HOPWA eligible households develop a plan to respond to housing barriers and explore housing options.
-Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and connection to employment services and programs.
+Assistance may include: referrals to emergency, transitional housing programs; housing search counseling, budgeting and credit counseling, tenancy rights and responsibilities counseling, and referrals to other housing related programs/services.

-Persons living with HIV/AIDS are encouraged to utilize any of the services at HCS.
+Additionally, all housing consumers are encouraged to utilize the wide array of housing services at HCS.
 Aside from specialized services for people living with HIV/AIDS, HCS offers a wide variety of free counseling, training, and technical assistance to home buyers, homeowners, tenants, and homeless persons.
 Please call a MHAP specialist at (202) 667-2681 to learn more about the services at HCS.
 If you have a housing related issue with which HCS Staff can also refer you to other organizations for assistance.

 If you are HIV+ District of Columbia resident and are in need of transitional or emergency housing please call the MHAP Program at (202) 667-2681 for assistance.

 Community based case managers/social workers may also submit a MHAP HOPWA PROGRAM SERVICES REFERRAL FORM on behalf of their client towards accessing transitional and emergency housing as well as other housing assistance.
 Upon receipt of the referral form, HCS will contact the client to assess their housing situation and, as appropriate, schedule an appointment to meet with a MHAP case manager.